vindarel/lisp-journey/content/web-dev.md

 Djula, so we resorted in a quick helper function to transform the struct in an alist.

+Defining custom template filters is straightforward in Djula, really a breeze compared to Django.

 **[Eco](https://github.com/eudoxia0/eco)** - a mix of html with lisp expressions.

 Truncated example: